Visitors

 | **Visitor registered** | Visitor | When the visitor is created and either no approval is required, or approval has been granted.
 If a future expected arrival is set and scheduled notifications are enabled, the email is sent 24 hours before arrival instead. |

-| **Visitor approval request** | Host (customer) | When the visitor is created via NexIO and host approval is required.
+| **Visitor approval request** | Host (customer) | When the visitor is created via NexIO and visitor approval is required.
 Contains approve/reject action links. |

 | **Visitor check-in** | Host (customer) | When the visitor arrives and checks in (only if the host has approved or no approval is required). |